Conquest of Gallia

 Parthians whose army was mainly composed

-of cataphracts (armoured cavalry, hence the name of a crocodile) and mounted archers.
+of cataphracts (armoured cavalry) and mounted archers.
 The Roman light infantry was

 forced back to its initial position by clouds of arrows.
 Crassus to gain time to reorganize